Best Practice Tips

 5. Consider how you present the perpetrator

-Use active voice when describing perpetrator’s actions, i.e. ‘The perpetrator forced the survivor to…’.
+- Use active voice when describing perpetrator’s actions, i.e. ‘The perpetrator forced the victim-survivor to…’.

-Don’t focus on the impact of the crime on the perpetrator, instead focus on the impact of the crime on the survivor.
+- Don’t focus on the impact of the crime on the perpetrator, instead focus on the impact of the crime on the victim-survivor.

-Don’t name victims of violence against women in ongoing cases, even when it is legal to do so.
-Only use a woman’s name if you have her explicit permission.
+- Don’t name victims of violence against women in ongoing cases, even when it is legal to do so.
+Use a woman’s name only if you have her explicit permission.

 7. Place voices of experts and survivors at the centre of the story